SlothQL/tyrannogotchi/README.md

 ### The brief

-Tyrannogotchi is a browser game application where a user can create an account and choose dinosaurs to take care of by feeding and healing them and choose which pen they live in.
+Tyrannogotchi is a browser game application where a user can create an account, choose dinosaurs to take care of by feeding and healing them and choose which pen they live in.

 A user should be able to: